Hedegaard (DJ)

-Rasmus Hedegaard (born Rasmus Hedegård Sørensen, 25 July 1988), using the mononym Hedegaard (sometimes stylized as HEDEGAARD), is a Danish DJ and music producer.
+Rasmus Hedegaard (born Rasmus Hedegård Sørensen, 25 July 1988), using the mononym Hedegaard (sometimes stylized as HEDEGAARD), is a Danish DJ and music producer and, in partnership with Spinnin' Records, the founder of the record label OneHundred.

 He is signed to Copenhagen Records.
 His management is TWTTW (Then We Take The World) with Lasse Siegismund and Kasper Færk.
-Many know him for his remix of "Dr. Dre – Next Episode" and his Scandinavian chart topping single "Happy Home" featuring the band Lukas Graham which went 3 times platinum in Denmark and Norway and platinum in Sweden.
+His official 2011 remix of Snoop Dogg and Dr. Dre's "The Next Episode" was his international breakthrough and has been heard more than 235 million times on YouTube.

+He is also known for his originals such as "Happy Home" feat.
+Lukas Graham, "Twerk It Like Miley" with Brandon Beal and Christopher, as well as "Jumanji" and "Beijing Baby" created in collaboration with CANCUN?

+His own songs and the tracks streaming count on the Spotify platform in 2022 was over 54 million.

 Career

-Hedegaard was born in Randers, and started his career remixing tracks for Danish nightclubs and uploading them to YouTube.
-Including his unofficial remix of Snoop Dogg and Dr. Dres hit "The Next Episode", which made Hedegaard well known across Europe.
+Hedegaard is a musician and songwriter, and his music is a fusion of rap (hip-hop) and club music.
+He started his career remixing tracks for Danish nightclubs and uploading them to YouTube.

+Including his unofficial remix of Snoop Dogg and Dr. Dre's hit "The Next Episode", which made Hedegaard well known across Europe.
 The song has been played more than 100 million times on YouTube.
 He has also remixed 50 Cent, Macklemore, Basto, Ludacris, Stromae, Ed Sheeran, Snoop Dogg, Eminem and Rihanna.

-In 2012, Hedegaard started producing original tracks, and with the release of “Happy Home” in 2014, his career escalated from performing in nightclubs, to larger events and festivals like Distortion, Skanderborg Festival, Nibe Festival, Skive Festival, VG-Lista (NO), Peace & Love Festival (SE) and ABC Beach Party.
-Furthermore, he started booking outside of Denmark in numerous Scandinavian and European countries.
+Remixes like "The Next Episode", "Thrift Shop", "Move Bitch", "In Da Club", and "P.I.M.P" formed the basis for the sound that became characteristic of HEDEGAARD as a DJ and got him on the charts in several countries.